 Tip 2.
 Figure Out Your Square Footage

 Tip 3.
-You Need a Remote Control
+Get One with a Remote Control

 The Best Electric Heaters for RVs (5 Great Options)